vaykaushik/react-weather-app-version/README.md

+A live link can be found here: https://react-weather-app-version.netlify.app/

 **What was the goal of this project?**

 1 - To understand how to target the user input using synthetic events to retrieve specific information from an API and display accordingly.